Do You Drive for Uber or Lyft? Your Policy May Not Pay If the Accident Is Your Fault

 However, that does not mean you can never take action against the other driver when they are at fault for the accident.
+If your injuries or the injuries of your passenger require reasonable medical expenses exceeding $2,000, it may be wise to consult with a Springfield car accident lawyer.
 You can pursue a claim against the driver who caused the car accident in the event that your injuries or the injuries of your passenger require reasonable medical expenses exceeding $2,000.

 Whether you need to defend your entitlement to coverage from Uber or Lyft’s third-party liability or you want to sue the driver at fault for the accident, our team of experienced and compassionate lawyers are here to help you.